Are you in the US?

 The Camino del Norte is often said to be a more authentic pilgrim experience than it's sister walk, the Camino Frances.
 The route is a lot quieter and a lot more challenging, but the rewards make it well worth it.
 Some of the most amazing cities in Spain, not often visited by tourists, some of the worlds finest cuisine and a really strong bond between pilgrims on the route, combine to make this trip one to treasure.

 We offer five different self guided stages of the Camino del Norte in Northern Spain, but we can change this to tailor the trip to your exact needs.

 Holiday Finder Search Results: Holiday New Holiday

-Walk the first stage of the Camino del Norte from San Sebastian to Bilbao, a tough but rewarding trip across the North of Spain.Duration: 8 Days & 7 Nights
+Walk the first stage of the Camino del Norte from San Sebastian to Bilbao, passing through charming seaside villages and then into the mountains and through historic towns.Duration: 8 Days & 7 Nights